McAllen Police Department

 - Q: Does the Police Department have a Narcotics Unit?

 - A: Yes.
 It is called the Special Investigations Unit (S.I.U.).
 The contact phone number is (956) 681-2180.

 - Q: How can I report suspicious/drug activity?

 - A: Reporting suspicious/drug activity to the Police Department is very important.
 Numerous crimes have been prevented and/or solved with information provided by citizens.
 Anyone can report suspicious activity or activity that they believe involves drugs by calling General information at (956) 681-2000 or the Crime Stoppers hotline at (956) 687-TIPS(8477).

 - Q: Do I have to identify myself when reporting any suspicious or illegal activity?

 - A: No. Anyone calling in to give information through any of the police department phone numbers can remain anonymous if they wish.

 - Q: Is there a reward or can I get paid for providing information?

 - A: The Crime Stoppers Program administers rewards for information that has leaded or leads to an arrest(s).
-For more details on rewards, contact McAllen Crime Stoppers at 687-TIPS (8477).
+For more details on rewards, contact McAllen Crime Stoppers at 687-TIPS (8477) or visit their website link.
 The Special Investigations Unit has a Confidential Informant Program whereby persons registered with the program can be paid for information.
-For more details on this program, contact the S.I.U.
-Sergeant at 681-2185.
+For more details on this program, contact the Special Investigations Unit at 681-2180.

 © City of McAllen.
 All rights reserved.